oweb36/mws-docs/Characters/Air Conditioners/Air Conditioners.md

 And then there are the controllers, which are usually companions to the main unit.
 The controllers may be independent though.

+They are inorganic and electronic in nature, so their logic board is like their brain.
+Any damage to their body parts would impair its ability and function.

 #airconditioner